A noun can describe a noun after it just as adjectives can; it will not normally have an ending or an article of its own

 As the last example here shows, there can be more than one adjectival noun before another noun.
 A useful way to discover whether a word before a noun is an adjective or an adjectival noun is to reverse the two words and see if a preposition can be placed between them to obtain the same meaning, This is possible with adjectival nouns (prices of fuel, oil for engines, the door of a car, a struggle for freedom, and problems with the definition of words), but not adjectives (we cannot say *prices of high).
 For a discussion of the most typical prepositions, see 136.
 Types of Description by Nouns.

-Slightly clearer is the phrase male toilets, which must mean “toilets for males”, and not “toilets that are male” (if one said the more traditional men’s toilet instead, there would be no hint of a double meaning!).
-The word walking commonly occurs in walking wounded, walking stick and walking tours.
+There is a similar situation with the phrase male washroom, though logic as much as context indicates it must mean “washroom for males”, and not “washroom that is male”.
+Also similar is walking, which commonly occurs in walking wounded, walking stick and walking tours.
 It is an adjective in the first, a noun in the second (sticks do not walk!) and probably an adjective in the third (see 71.
 Gerund and Participle Uses of “-ing”).